telerik/maui-docs/controls/navigationview/display-mode.md

 ## Auto-changing the Display Mode

 You can enable the NavigationView to auto-change the display mode depending on the widths of the `ExpandedModeThresholdWidth` and `CompactModeThresholdWidth` by using the `AutoChangeDisplayMode` (`bool`) property.
+The default value on mobile is `false`, and on desktop is `true`.

 * `ExpandedModeThresholdWidth` (`double`)&mdash;Specifies the minimum width at which the NavigationView enters Expanded display mode.
 * `CompactModeThresholdWidth` (`double`)&mdash;Specifies the minimum width at which the NavigationView enters Compact display mode.